-Anxiety Chat Room For Support
+Using An Anxiety Chat Room For Mental Health Support

 Medically reviewed by Andrea Brant, LMHC

-Updated November 12, 2024by BetterHelp Editorial Team
+Updated March 30th, 2026 by BetterHelp Editorial Team

-Managing anxiety involves identifying any unhealthy coping mechanisms you may have developed and identifying new techniques to address the sources of anxiety symptoms more effectively.
+Managing anxiety involves identifying any unhealthy coping mechanisms you may have developed and new techniques to address the sources of anxiety symptoms more effectively.

 While it can feel isolating to find yourself experiencing the symptoms of anxiety, anxiety disorders are actually quite common; 19% of adults (nearly 1 in 5) have experienced the symptoms of an anxiety disorder.